 State False Claims Whistleblower Cases

 A whistleblower lawsuit under the CFCA starts with a complaint filed under seal in the Superior Court of California.
 The defendant corporation is not served with the complaint.
-Instead, the whistleblower must serve a copy of the complaint and a disclosure statement on the California Attorney General.
+Instead, the whistleblower must serve a copy of the complaint and a disclosure statement on the California Attorney General on the same day that the complaint is filed under seal.
 This allows the Attorney General to investigate the case while under seal and, if warranted, intervene in the action.
-In the event the Attorney general intervenes, the State of California will primarily conduct and prosecute the action.
+In the event the Attorney General intervenes, the State of California will primarily conduct and prosecute the action.
 If the State decides not to intervene, the whistleblower can continue to prosecute the case alone.

 The CFCA provides that whistleblowers can recover from 15 to 33 percent of any recovery if the government intervenes and 25 to 50 percent of the recovery if the whistleblower litigates alone.
 Cal.
 Gov’t Code § 12652(g)(2)-(3).
 While whistleblower cases can last a long time, the rewards can thus be worth the wait.
 In one large settlement of a CFCA case last year, a former employee/whistleblower stood to receive 15-33% of a $102 million settlement with a large natural gas company accused of overcharging the State of California.